 - Photos inside and outside your office

-And without doubt, using the Post feature will help to promote your website content and offers.
+Using the Google Post feature will help promote your content and offers.

-Websites such as Google My Business, Facebook, Yelp and so on allow customers to review businesses.
+Websites such as Google My Business, Facebook, Yelp and so on allow clients to review businesses.

 Customer reviews send signals to the search engines about your business.

-They also influence potential customers during the buying journey.
+They also influence potential clients during the buying journey.

 To procure more customer reviews, log into your GMB account and click the Share Review Form link.

-Then copy the link and share via email or your social accounts.
+Then copy the link and share it via email or your social accounts.

-Here are the main on page SEO elements (download on page SEO checklist here) you should have when you create a page in your content management system.
+Here are the main on-page SEO elements you should have when creating a page in your content management system.

-Research has shown that a short url helps to better rank a web page.
+Research has shown that a short URL helps rank a web page better.

-Start with your main keyword & use modifiers such as best, guide, review, price, quote.
+Start with your primary keyword & use modifiers such as best, guide, review, price, and quote.
 Use 55 characters.

-Put the main keyword at the start of the meta descriptions field and be fairly persuasive to encourage users to click on your result in Google.
-Use 155 characters.
+Put the primary keyword at the start of the meta descriptions field and be persuasive to encourage users to click on your result in Google.

 Page length & topic

-So far, I’ve written 2420 words is this article in order to make the content better and more useful that any other SEO article for accountants.
+I’ve written 2420 words so far to improve the content and make it more useful for accountants.

-Your page should have an outbound link to an authority site to help Google understand your page & have 3 links on your page to other pages on your website.
+You should have an outbound link to an authority site on your page and three other links on your page to other pages.

 Images are the biggest culprit in slowing down a page.

-Use TinyPNG to optimise your images before uploading to your website or use image compression plugin with WordPress
+Use TinyPNG to optimise your images before uploading to your website, or use an image compression plugin with WordPress.

 Images & videos